 One of the staple breakfasts in our house was ‘stuffed paratha’ eaten with homemade pickles and a bowl of fresh yoghurt.
 Paratha is traditionally a wheat based flat bread commonly filled with potatoes, cauliflower, radish or minced meat.
 I needed to find a grain free paratha recipe.

 I used Jo Whitton’s Grain free pastry to make mince paratha which certainly hit the spot.
-Here I have the recipe for the Paratha and the Coconut Yoghut Raita accompaniment.
+Here I have the recipe for the Paratha and the Coconut Yoghurt Raita accompaniment.

-- 1 tbsp fat of choice - ghee/olive oil
+- 1 Tbsp fat of choice - ghee or olive oil

 - 1 medium onion finely chopped